Colorado Springs, Colorado: Rodeo

-Parks, trails and open space
+Parks and recreation

 The city's Parks, Recreation and Cultural Services manage 136 neighborhood parks, eight community parks, seven regional parks, and five sports complexes, totaling 9000 acre.
 They also manage 500 acre of trails, of which 160 mile are park trails and 105 miles are urban.
 There are 5000 acre of open space in 48 open-space areas.

 Parks

 Garden of the Gods is on Colorado Springs's western edge.
 It is a National Natural Landmark, with 300 foot red/orange sandstone rock formations often viewed against a backdrop of the snow-capped Pikes Peak.
 This park is free to the public and offers many recreational opportunities, such as hiking, rock climbing, cycling, horseback riding and tours.
 It offers a variety of annual events, one of the most popular of which is the Starlight Spectacular, a recreational bike ride held every summer to benefit the Trails and Open Space Coalition of Colorado Springs.

-Colorado Springs has several major city parks, such as Palmer Park, America the Beautiful Park in downtown Colorado Springs, Memorial Park, which includes many sports fields, an indoor swimming pool and skating rink, a skateboard bowl and two half-pipes, and Monument Valley Park, which has walking and biking paths, an outdoor swimming pool and pickleball courts.
+Colorado Springs has several major city parks, such as Palmer Park, America the Beautiful Park in downtown, Memorial Park, which includes many sports fields, an indoor swimming pool and skating rink, a skateboard bowl and two half-pipes, and Monument Valley Park, which has walking and biking paths, an outdoor swimming pool and pickleball courts.
 Monument Valley Park also has Tahama Spring, the original spring in Colorado Springs.
 Austin Bluffs Park affords a place of recreation in eastern Colorado Springs.
 El Paso County Regional Parks include Bear Creek Regional Park, Bear Creek Dog Park, Fox Run Regional Park and Fountain Creek Regional Park and Nature Center.
 Ponderosa pine (Pinus ponderosa), Gambel oak (Quercus gambelii), narrowleaf yucca (Yucca angustissima, syn.
 Yucca glauca) and prickly pear cactus (Opuntia macrorhiza).